Ladies and Gentlemen,

 We look forward to seeing you in St. Petersburg in 2018.

-Plenary session: Finance for Development and four panel sessions:
+Plenary session: Finance for Development

 1. Banks’ fate: how to survive the challenges of fintech and regulatory pressure